wushian/Roslynator/docs/cli/fix-command.md

 **`--msbuild-path`**

 Defines a path to MSBuild.

-If the path to MSBuild is not specified and there are installed multiple instances of MSBuild the instance with the highest version will be used.
+*Note: If the path to MSBuild is not specified and there are installed multiple instances of MSBuild the instance with the highest version will be used.*

 **`-p|--properties`** `<NAME=VALUE>`